Mat6478/Calminder/README.md

 • Optional goal setting for the upcoming week
 User Benefit: Reflect on your productivity and set actionable goals for consistent improvement.

-Getting Started
-Go to the website and begin by creating your first task or event.
-Use the intuitive interface to explore task linking, custom reminders, and schedule blocking.